matt-walsh/electron-spell-book/README.md

 ## About
 This project was created using the Electron Forge npx script "create-electron-app".
 All non template code was written by Matthew Walsh
-All images are free to use without attribution.

 ## Starting
 To start the app, first ensure all node pacakages are up to date: